Policy: Research training program (RTP) scholarships

 To outline the standards, processes and conditions for Australian Government Research Training Program (RTP) support to Higher Degree by Research (HDR) students.

-The Research Training Program (RTP) Scholarships Policy provides the principles for application, selection and award of RTP scholarships for student, supervisors and other stakeholders.
+The Research Training Program (RTP) Scholarships Policy provides the principles for application, selection and award of RTP scholarships for students, supervisors and other stakeholders.

 Allowance: a benefit of holding an RTP Stipend scholarship, to assist with ancillary costs as detailed in the Research Training Program procedure.